 Mitt Romney promises to revoke federal support for the wind industry.
 That might not go over well in swing states like Iowa, where the booming wind sector has wide, bipartisan support.

 When choosing an environmentally friendly hotel chain, the best indicator probably isn’t whether the place asks you to hang up your towels if you don’t want them replaced each day.
 According to a new analysis [PDF] by sustainability company Brighter Planet, budget and mid-range hotels tend to produce the least carbon per room.
 Topping the list are Vagabond Inn, Red Lion Hotels, and Red Carpet Inns.
 Travelodge comes in fourth.
 It’s not a hard and fast rule, but if you want to aim for carbon-friendliness, budget chains are likely the best option: The top performer in the high-end range, Four …

 Sweden's No. 1 burger chain got rid of its kids'-meal boxes and, contrary to expectations, sales of the meals rose.
 Apparently parents who are facing the prospect of their children scrabbling for survival on this wrecked cinder of a planet don’t like creating needless trash?

-Nine-year-old Caine didn’t build his home arcade out of cardboard because he wanted to recycle -- he did it because he likes arcades, has access to a lot of boxes, and is a DIY genius.
+Nine-year-old Caine didn’t build his home arcade out of cardboard because he wanted to recycle — he did it because he likes arcades, has access to a lot of boxes, and is a DIY genius.
 But you can’t help but be inspired by his innovative remaking.
 And you definitely can’t help but be a little thrilled when a local filmmaker drums up a huge flash mob to come make Caine’s arcade dream a reality.

 Economists have long known something that politicians apparently do not: If you need to impose expensive environmental regulations, there’s no better time than during a recession.
-Or so says macroeconomist Josh Bivens, writing in New Scientist.